bandprotocol/cw-band/docs/setup_relayer_hermes.md

 ### Option 2.2: Download from Github (Not Recommended)

 You can download Hermes binary directly from [here](https://github.com/bandprotocol/hermes/releases/tag/v1.1.0-band)

+Note: You have to set a path to the binary of Hermes before doing the next step.
+You can also use `./hermes` to run Hermes binary

 ## Step 3: Add keys to both chains on Hermes